 But, what is a diminished triad?
 Simply said, the first, third and fifth degree of any of the three mentioned scales: in other words, the result of two superimposed minor thirds, translating into root-minor third-diminished fifth.

 As the name itself implies, the most distinctive feature of the diminished triad is the tritone (a flat fifth) distance between the root and the fifth.
-Being our music system based on 6 entire tones, we can also say that a diminished fifth divides the octave in two exact parts.
+Being our music system based on six whole tones, we can also say that a diminished fifth divides the octave in two exact parts.

-Being the triad notes at the same distance of a minor third, it doesn’t make sense to talk of inversions, since each third is the root of a new triad based on subsequent minor thirds.
+Since the diminished triad notes at the same distance of a minor third, it doesn’t make sense to talk of inversions, since each third is the root of a new triad based on subsequent minor thirds.

-And now, let’s do some math based on our diatonic system: since the diminished triad tones are always at a minor third distance among each other, in our twelve tones series we have 4 different sounds at a 3rd minor distance.
+And now, let’s do some math based on our twelve note system: since the diminished triad tones are always at a minor third distance among each other, in our twelve tones series we have four different sounds at a third minor distance.
 This means that, in order to play the diminished triads in all twelve keys, any three subsequent semi-tones will cover all of them, as shown below here with the keys of E, F and Gb.

 That was it for this lesson.
 Take your time to absorb the previous exercises, and don’t forget to use an iRealPro chart to make your “painful but effective” practice more enjoyable!